iterative/dvc.org/public/static/docs/command-reference/install.md

 We also see that the first `dvc status` tells us about differences between the project <abbr>cache</abbr> and the data files currently in the workspace.
 Git changed the DVC-files in the workspace, which changed references to data files.
-What `dvc status` did is inform us the data files in the workspace no longer matched the checksums in the [DVC-files](/doc/user-guide/dvc-file-format).
-Running `dvc checkout` then checks out the corresponding data files, and a second `dvc status` now tells us the data files match the DVC-files.
+`dvc status` first informed us that the data files in the workspace no longer matched the hash values in the corresponding [DVC-files](/doc/user-guide/dvc-file-format).
+Running `dvc checkout` then brings them up to date, and a second `dvc status` tells us that the data files now do match the DVC-files.

 ```dvc
 $ git checkout master